HuidaeCho/canopy/TECHNICAL_MANUAL.md

      alignments to match the snap.
-  3. All NAIP tiles intersecting the input `phyreg_ids` are selected using an SQL clause to select the `phyreg_ids` then reading the file name field from each selected NAIP qq polygon.
+  3. All NAIP tiles intersecting the input `phyreg_ids` are selected using an SQL clause to select the `phyreg_ids` then reading the file name field from each selected NAIP QQ polygon.
   4. Using `arcpy.ProjectRaster_managment` selected the selected NAIp are reprojected to the specified WKID and saved as outputs and the prefix 'r' is added to the file name.